Have you given up on your marketing during the Covid-19 Crisis?

 What is the current data across industries?

-The below graphs published by Ubersuggest on 17th March 2020 visualises the impact of Covid-19 across industries.
+The below graphs published by Ubersuggest on 17th March 2020 visualises the impact of marketing during Covid-19 across industries.

 The travel industry has been hit the hardest with a 45% decrease in traffic.
 Whilst other industries such as Finance, Food, Healthcare, Media and Pharmaceutical has grown.